nicolabello/js-acl/README.md

 const acl = new Acl<Roles, Resources, Privileges>();
 ```

-### Adding roles
+### Add roles

 ```js
 acl.addRole('guest');
 ```

-Specifying a parent makes the role to inherit all the parent's privileges
+Add a parent as second parameter to inherit all the parent's privileges

 ```js
 acl.addRole('editor', 'authenticated');
 ```

-Using an array allows to add multiple roles at once, with or without parent
+Use an array to add multiple roles at once, with or without parent

 ```js
 acl.addRole(['guest', 'authenticated']);
 acl.addRole(['editor', 'publisher'], 'authenticated');
 ```

-### Adding resources
+### Add resources

 ```js
 acl.addResource('restricted-area');
 ```

-Specifying a parent, makes the resource to inherit all the parent's privileges
+Add a parent as second parameter to inherit all the parent's privileges

 ```js
 acl.addResource('created-articles', 'articles');
 ```

-Using an array allows to add multiple resources at once, with or without parent
+Use an array to add multiple resources at once, with or without parent

 ```js
 acl.addResource(['restricted-area', 'personal-area']);
 acl.addResource(['admin-area', 'articles'], 'restricted-area');
 ```

-### Allowing/denying privileges
+### Allow/deny privileges

-By default, all privileges are disallowed until not explicitly allowed.
+By default, all privileges are denied if not explicitly allowed.

 Allow/deny all privileges on all resources for all roles